Understanding Gender Identity | JED

 • Xe/xem/xeirs

 Sometimes it feels right to use more than one pronoun (“she/they,” for example) which means either pronoun set feels OK.
-You may also choose to use multiple pronouns for a period of time to see what feels best.
+People who are exploring their gender identity may choose to use multiple pronouns for a period of time to see what feels best.
 There can be a lot of exploration involved in figuring out what gender means to you, and sometimes it takes hearing other people refer to you with certain pronouns to know what hits right.

 You're Not Alone